datahubio/datarich-demo/tutorials/frictionless-tutorial.md

-# Tutorial: Publishing a Frictionless Dataset on Datahub (or Flowershow Cloud ❓❓❓)
+# Tutorial 2: Publishing a Frictionless Dataset on Datahub (or Flowershow Cloud ❓❓❓)

 In this tutorial we are going to cover how you can publish a Frictionless Dataset on DataHub.

+> [!note]
+> If you haven't already, we highly recommend checking [[datarich-tutorial|Tutorial 1: Publishing DataRich Documents on DataHub]]

 ## What is a Frictionless dataset